schokokeksorg/freewvs/README.md

 A local web vulnerability scanner.

-freewvs is a tool to search webroots for know vulnerable versions of web applications.
+freewvs is a tool to search webroots for known vulnerable versions of web applications.

 ## install

-Install

 You can install [freewvs via pip](https://pypi.org/project/freewvs/):